logo

 [ADVERTISEMENT]

-In 1984 The Natural History Museum jumped on board, and the competition evolved into what it is today.
-The WPOTY showcases the incredible beauty of Mother Nature in all her glory and animals in their natural habitat.
+In 1984, The Natural History Museum joined the initiative, and the competition evolved into what it is today.
+The WPOTY showcases the incredible beauty of Mother Nature in all her glory and animals in their natural habitats.

 The contest is open to photographers of all levels, nationalities, and ages.
 One hundred winners are chosen from 19 categories by seven esteemed jury members.